 Many popular weight loss diets promote low carbohydrate consumption, but to maintain a healthy body you require a minimum amount of carbohydrate each day.

-Inadequate carbohydrate consumption may result in loss of muscle mass as body protein is broken down into amino acids which can be used to provide energy.
+Inadequate carbohydrate consumption may result in loss of muscle mass when body protein is broken down into amino acids which can be used to provide energy.

 You may also experience a condition known as ketosis which occurs when ketones are metabolised as a source of energy.
 Ketosis can adversely affect your body's homeostasis and your health.

 How much carbohydrate do you need to meet your personal requirements?
 What types of carbohydrate are healthiest?

 Much of the information about carbohydrate and how much you need is conflicting.